had0j/red-bull-tetris-doc-eng/readme.md

 For every golden block cleared +4 multiplier is rewarded ((TN: not sure what this means)) and +1000 points are added

 1. Shifter: All blocks are shifted either left, down, left; right, down, right; or both sides, down, both sides, then filled rows are automatically cleared.
-2. Pusher: Four rows of ((TN: clean)) garbage rise, then the six highest rows of the stack are cleared. ((TN: doesn't seem to be consistent))
+2. Pusher: Four rows of ((TN: clean)) garbage rise, then the six highest rows of the stack are cleared. ((TN: anecdotally it seemes to clear the top half of the board and the entire column the well spawns at))
 3. Filler: Directly fill nearly every hole in the stack.